developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 The allowable decode lengths are specified by Length1 and Length2 as follows:

 * **Variable length -** Decode symbols containing any number of characters.
-	* Set both Length1 and Length2 to 0.
+	* Set both Length1 and Length2 to "0" (zero)
 * **Range -** Decode a symbol with a specific length range (from a to b, including a and b).
-	* Set Length1 to a and set Length2 to b.
+	* Set Length1 to "a" and set Length2 to "b"
 * **Two Discrete Lengths -** Decode only symbols containing either of two selected lengths.
-	* Set Length1 to b and Length2 to a where a is less than b.
+	* Set Length1 to "b" and Length2 to "a" where "a" is less than "b"
 * **One Discrete Length -** Decode only symbols containing a specific length.
-	* Set both Length1 and Length2 to the non zero value.
+	* Set both Length1 and Length2 to the non-zero value

 ------